betaoverflow/aliferous/README.md

 </p>

 ## Inspiration ⚡️
+**8 out 10 students** in the age group of 10-16 feel the traditional education system to be boring.
+Consecutive fast-paced **classes only help 30%** of the students to understand.
+Developing countries which consists of **85% of the world** doesn't focus on physical education while women safety being one of the highest concern.
+Regular blackboard teaching with the test on pen and paper and dimensionalization of 3D objects to 2D for easy teaching deprives students of depth analysis.
+Thus making regular teaching boring, hectic, teacher dependant and less effective. `We present Airclass`.
+Air Class, your virtual instructor, and companion are here to provide assistance in academics as well as martial arts for you, with the luxury of staying indoors.
+It uses the technology of Augmented Reality.
+Augmented reality is an interactive experience of a real-world environment where the objects that exist in the real world are enhanced by computer-generated perceptual information.

 ## What is it? ⛹️‍♂️
 Air Class is an AR based application in which instructors assist you in fitness, self-defense and major subjects of science.
 With AR and 3d as the next bloom in education our software focuses on the same .
 With our software any person can learn topics starting from working of heart to martials arts with the power of AR and the comfort of home.
 A famous proverb goes `All work and no play makes Jack a dull boy`.
 We take this very seriously by intergrating a recreational game which can be only unlocked after completing a minimum amount of course or by finish a quiz.
 With our software we make sure `learning is fun`.

+#### Workflow

+- A person who wants to get information on a specific topic can click on it and the instructor will provide explanations with pictorial representation.
+ For example, if a person wants to learn about the human heart, he or she can select the topic.
+The teacher will proceed to explain about it in detail with a 3D model of the human heart.

+- To maintain a healthy combination of learning and breaks, a person can use our quiz and gaming options available, where a person can test their knowledge in a fast track interactive quiz and if they score well, a gaming option becomes available.
+Thereby helping a person gain constant motivation to do better.

 [![Starware](https://img.shields.io/badge/⭐-Starware-f5a91a?labelColor=black)](https://github.com/zepfietje/starware)